-Chapel of St. Gertrude was erected outside the city walls in the years 1382-1383.
-It was founded by the town council with the consent of the Cistercian monastery.
-Initially, it served as a hospital chapel and then a cemetery chapel, located outside the town walls.
-In 1534, it became the property of the evangelical church.
-In 1735, the chapel was turned into ammunition depot, which was accompanied by dismantling the tower and bricking up the window openings.
-It began to perform sacred functions at the beginning of the 20th century.
-At that time, its original appearance was also restored.
-It is one of the three preserved chapels in Central Pomerania referring to the Temple of the Holy Sepulcher.
+Chapel of St. Gertrude and St. Barbara was built in the years 1382-1383.
+It was funded by the town council with the consent of the Cistercian nunnery.
+Initially, the building served as a hospital chapel, and then a cemetery chapel, located outside the town walls.
+In 1534 it became the property of the Evangelical Church.
+In 1662 it was repaired.
+In 1735, the chapel was turned into an ammunition store, which was accompanied, among others, by dismantling the helmet and bricking up the windows.
+It began to perform sacral functions again at the beginning of the 20th century.
+It was also then that its original appearance was restored.

 Kubicki D., Gotyckie świątynie powiatów koszalińskiego i kołobrzeskiego, Pelplin 2001.

 Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.